wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-overview.rst

 Adding Commands That Describe Subsystem Goals
 ---------------------------------------------

 Commands are distinct goals that the robot will perform.
 These commands are added by dragging the command under the "Commands" folder.
-When creating a command, there are 3 primary choices (shown on the palette on the left of the picture):
+When creating a command, there are 7 choices (shown on the palette on the left of the picture):

 - Normal commands - these are the most flexible command, you have to write all of the code to perform the desired actions necessary to accomplish the goal.
+- Timed commands - these commands are a simplified version of a command that ends after a timeout
+- Instant commands - these commands are a simplified versio of a command that runs for one iteration and then ends
 - Command groups - these commands are a combination of other commands running both in a sequential order and in parallel.
 Use these to build up more complicated actions after you have a number of basic commands implemented.
 - Setpoint commands - setpoint commands move a PID Subsystem to a fixed setpoint, or the desired location.
+- PID commands - these commands have a built-in PID controller to be used with a regular subsystem.
+- Conditional commands - these commands select one of two commands to run at the time of initialization.

 For more information see :doc:`Creating a Command <robotbuilder-creating-command>` and :ref:`Writing Command Code <docs/software/wpilib-tools/robotbuilder/writing-code/robotbuilder-writing-command-code:Writing the Code for a Command>`.